 The project engaged a small army of volunteers to meticulously uncover, record and preserve the extremely rare and nationally important archaeological finds that were hidden within the cliff face.
+Most people had never undertaken archaeological work before but despite the hard work involved, supervised by ARS staff, they kept coming back as the dig become engrossing.

-Interactive classroom sessions and guided tours were provided for school groups and University students, to inspire the local community and help them understand their past heritage and the changing landscape.
-Ivor Crowther, Head of the Heritage Lottery Fund North East, said: “Rescued from the Sea will give people a fantastic insight into life in Northumberland through the ages.
-These exceptional finds will be carefully conserved and made accessible for everyone.
-The volunteers taking part will help shed light on the artefacts and piece together parts of our heritage that no one has seen before.
-We at the Heritage Lottery Fund are delighted to be a part of this special project and can’t wait to see the results.”
+A number of interactive classroom sessions and guided tours were provided for school groups and University students by ARS and NWT.
+Casual visitors to the site were provided with short tours.
+This helped to inspire the local community and other visitors and helped them understand their past heritage and the changing landscape.
+Ivor Crowther, Head of the Heritage Lottery Fund North East, said: “Rescued from the Sea gave people a fantastic insight into life in Northumberland through the ages.
+The exceptional finds were carefully conserved and made accessible for everyone.
+The volunteers taking part helped shed light on the artefacts and pieced together parts of our heritage that no one has seen before.
+We at the Heritage Lottery Fund were delighted to be a part of this special project.”

 Media interest was huge – ranging from regular updates on local TV, to interviews with John Craven on BBC Countryfile and a special documentary by Time Team called Bronze Age Mummies.
 As the initial dig period came to a close in early autumn of 2013, evidence was uncovered that pointed towards evidence of the catastrophic event which helped cut Britain off from the Continent thousands of years ago.
 This triggered an 'emergency' HLF grant of £70,000 to continue the excavations for another week before the site was infilled.
 However, the work had only just started.
 The huge amount of data, finds, surveys and scientific information gathered by the team and supplemented by the voluntary involvement of specialist academics from across the UK had to be analysed